Last updated: March 18, 2021

 Take the Central Coast Hwy exit from the M1 heading towards Gosford and Woy Woy.
 Turn right into Woy Woy Road until you reach Woy Woy.
 Follow Ocean Beach Rd and Bourke Rd until you arrive at Ettalong Beach.

 Alternatively, a ferry travels between Palm Beach and Ettalong Beach at regular intervals.
-Or you can also catch the train to Woy Woy from the city, and head to the beach by bus.
+You can also catch the train to Woy Woy from the city, and head to the beach by bus.
+Visit the Transport NSW website for more details.

 The map further below should give you an impression of where the beaches are located in relation to each other.